python-discord/summer-code-jam-2020-qualifier/README.md

     - The value for `publication_date` is formatted using `datetime.datetime.isoformat()`.
     - Make sure to use the `repr` of the values for `title`, `author`, and `publication_date.isoformat()`.

-3. As it's also nice to know how long an article is, implement support for the built-in function `len`.
-The value it should return is the length of the value for `content`:
+3. As it's nice to know how long an article is, implement support for the built-in function `len`.
+It should return the length of `content`.
     ```py
     >>> fairytale.content
     "'But he has nothing at all on!' at last cried out all the people.
 The Emperor was vexed, for he knew that the people were right."